 How do you change or update your beneficiaries?

-If you need to change or update your beneficiaries, you will need to amend your will.
-This can be done by adding a codicil, which is an amendment to a will that alters, adds, or revokes provisions.
+You must amend your will if you need to change or update your beneficiaries.
+This can be done by adding a codicil, an amendment to a will that alters, adds, or revokes provisions.

 It is important to note that beneficiary designations take precedence over wills, so if you have named a beneficiary for a specific asset (such as a life insurance policy), that designation will override any instructions in your will.